 Six things I wish I had known

 - Niche down further than feels comfortable.
-"Freelance writers" was already narrower than I would have chosen on instinct; it was still right.
+"Freelance writers" is narrower than instinct suggests, and still right.

 - Write the tool issues first.
-Spreadsheets, calculators, templates — the issues that gave readers something they could use immediately drove all the growth.
+Spreadsheets, calculators, templates — issues that give readers something they can use immediately drive most of the growth.

 - Annual plans matter.
 The cash flow from a single annual sale beats six months of waiting for monthly attrition.
 Discount the annual to encourage it.

 - Add a Pro tier earlier.
-A meaningful upgrade — the office hours in my case — surfaces willingness-to-pay you would otherwise leave invisible.
+A meaningful upgrade — group office hours, for instance — surfaces willingness-to-pay that would otherwise stay invisible.

 - Do not buy ads.
-Tried it twice.
-Tried two different platforms.
-Got subscribers who unsubscribed within a month.
-The cost per genuine paid conversion was higher than the lifetime value.
+Paid acquisition for a niche newsletter tends to bring subscribers who unsubscribe within a month; the cost per genuine paid conversion usually exceeds the lifetime value.
 Skip it.

 - Be ready to write 90 issues before this works.
 The first 25 will not feel like a business.
-The next 50 will start to.
-By 90 you have something compounding.
+The next 50 start to.
+By 90 there is something compounding.

-Twenty months in, this is the side income I am happiest with — not because the dollars are large, but because the work itself improves the writing I do elsewhere, the relationship with readers is direct, and the platform risk is comparatively low.
-It is the only side hustle I have written about on this site that I am unambiguously planning to keep.
+Of the side incomes covered on this site, a niche newsletter is among the most durable — not because the dollars are large, but because the work improves the writing you do elsewhere, the relationship with readers is direct, and the platform risk is comparatively low.
+As with any of these, the income is self-employment income; the obligations are laid out at the IRS Gig Economy Tax Center.